Our Favorite Food Storage Set!

-How to tell if tea is bad, rotten or spoiled?
+How to tell if Tea is bad, rotten or spoiled?

 Although not a perfect test, your senses are usually the most reliable instruments to tell if your tea has gone bad.
 If it has gone bad, the pleasant aroma of the leaves will be gone.
-Tea gone bad only means that the natural oils in the leaves evaporated over time and became flavorless, but before the flavor is completely gone you can just use more bags or leaves to still make a fresh pot.
+Tea gone bad only means that the natural oils in the leaves has evaporated over time, making the leaves far less flavorful.
+Before the flavor is completely gone you can just use extra bags or leaves to still make a fresh pot.

-How to store tea to extend its shelf life?
+How to store Tea to extend its shelf life?

 You can help tea keep fresh longer by storing it in your freezer.
 Once prepared, tea should be stored in a tightly closed container in the refrigerator to keep out moisture and other contaminants.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 Is your cupboard filled with excess?
 Before your tea goes bad, try one of these suggestions:

-How long is tea good for when prepared in a dish?
+How long is Tea good for when prepared in a dish?